 Specific phobias are a relatively common anxiety disorder.
 It’s likely that many people will experience one at some stage of their life.

-According to information collected by the National Institute of Mental Health (NIMH), approximately 12.5 percent of adults in the United States will experience a specific phobia at some point in time.
+According to information collected by the National Institute of Mental Health (NIMH), approximately

 The factors that cause specific phobias like herpetophobia are currently unclear.
 However, there are several things that could contribute, including: